-These Turkish Chicken Kebabs with Cranberry-Saffron Rice & Mint Cucumber Yogurt will whisk you to a land of delicious enchantment.
+These Armenian Chicken Kebabs with Cranberry-Saffron Rice & Mint Cucumber Yogurt will whisk you to a land of delicious enchantment.
 This 3 recipes in 1 post gives you a filling and balanced meal that is easy enough to throw together on a weeknight.
 Great for adults and kids alike, with a rich flavor, it will allure poultry lovers near and far to your table.

 How Do They Taste?